 Our planet is home to an estimated 1-2 million species of animals, according to scientists.
 These animals live all over the world in various habitats, and in some cases are quite different from one another.
 Whether it’s to evade predators or catch prey, some animals have adapted over the years have amazing speed.
 In this article we’ll have a look at the top 5 fastest animals in the world by land, in the water, and in the air.

 Fastest animals in the world

-In the following list of fastest animals in the world, I’ve broken them down into the 3 main categories of sea, land, and air.
+In the following list of fastest animals in the world, I’ve broken them down into the 3 main categories of land, air, and water.
 The top 5 fastest, ranked, for each category.

 Top speed indicates the top speed on record, these animals may be slightly faster in the wild away from the eyes of humans.

 Top speed: 61 mph

 I think I’ve known that the cheetah is the fastest land animal on the planet since I was a little kid.
 It’s just a bit of trivia I learned and never forgot.
 If you Google a the top speed a Cheetah can reach you’ll see reports of everything from 60 mph to 80 mph.
 However the top speed confirmed on record for a cheetah is actually 61 mph by a cheetah named Sarah at the Cincinnati Zoo in Ohio.

 Cheetahs have evolved and adapted over the years to be incredibly fast predators, because their food is also very fast.
 Food similar to the next-fastest land animal on earth, the pronghorn antelope.